ietf-wg-privacypass/draft-ietf-privacypass-key-consistency/draft-ietf-privacypass-key-consistency.md

 and the union of those two sets is equal to the set of all possible honestly generated values, then the union is globally consistent.

-Consistency checks can happen within a reliant system or out of it.
+Consistency checks can happen within a reliant system, i.e., as part of the protocol in which consistency is preferred, or out of it, i.e., a separate protocol run alongside the reliant system.
 We refer to these two paths as in-band and out-of-band verification.
 In-band verification is a check which is invoked as part of a reliant system.
 This type of verification is only achieved by participants of the reliant system.
 In contrast, out-of-band verifiability is a check